About

 Important Dates

-Registration & abstract submission deadline : 15th February 2026
+Registration (with or without abstract submission) deadline : 15th February

 Last date for payment of registartion fees: 5th April 2026